Starbucks Egg White Bites

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 A healthy breakfast is a great way to start the day, and these Egg White Bites with Bell Pepper more than fits the bill.
-This is the perfect recipe when you are craving an omelet but can’t spare the time in your morning routine to sit-down at the table.
+This is the perfect recipe when you are craving an omelet but can’t spare the time in your morning routine to sit down at the table.

 Ingredients

-Here’s a list of what you need:
+Here’s a list of what you need to make this copycat egg white bites recipe:

 • Egg whites